kyverno/website/content/en/docs/Introduction/_index.md

 * policies as Kubernetes resources (no new language to learn!)
 * validate, mutate, or generate any resource
+* verify container images for software supply chain security
+* inspect image metadata
 * match resources using label selectors and wildcards
 * validate and mutate using overlays (like Kustomize!)
-* synchronize configurations across namespaces
+* synchronize configurations across Namespaces
 * block non-conformant resources using admission controls, or report policy violations
 * test policies and validate resources using the Kyverno CLI, in your CI/CD pipeline, before applying to your cluster
 * manage policies as code using familiar tools like `git` and `kustomize`